getdnsapi/getdns/README.md

 * willem@nlnetlabs.nl, key id E5F8F8212F77A498
 * gwiley@verisign.com, key id 9DC3D572A6B73532

+## Mailing lists

-We have a [users list](https://getdnsapi.net/mailman/listinfo/spec) for this implementation.
+We have a [getdns users list](https://getdnsapi.net/mailman/listinfo/spec) for this implementation.

 The [getdns-api mailing list](https://getdnsapi.net/mailman/listinfo/spec) is a good place to engage in discussions regarding the design of the API.

-If you are just getting started with the library take a look at the section below that describes building and handling external dependencies for the library.
-Once it is built you should take a look at src/examples to see how the library is used.

-This file captures the goals and direction of the project and the current state of the implementation.
+## Motivation for providing the API

+The developers are of the opinion that DNSSEC offers a unique global infrastructure for establishing and enhancing cryptographic trust relations.
+With the development of this API we intend to offer application developers a modern and flexible way that enables end-to-end trust in the DNS architecture and will inspire application developers towards innovative security solutions in their applications.

+## Goals

 The goals of this implementation of the getdns API are: